An essential training that builds on your previous knowledge, helping you acquire new skills to support the longevity of your massage career.

 – Course review

 ..and all the way through the training you learn correct body dynamics/posture to support your movement AND Hands Free techniques for seated clients.
+PLUS you’ll receive lots of massage throughout the training.

 - No ‘gung-ho’ manner: These are strong, powerful tools, which can deliver bruising pressure to clients if they are used without care.
 Therefore, using them skillfully and learning how to adapt each technique to a range of builds, tolerances and reactions is a core part of the training.
 The tutors reserve the right to dismiss students from the course who consistently use these tools in an unnecessarily ‘gung-ho’ manner.